Hohenstaufen: Frederick II

-By the time of Frederick's death in 1250, the crown in Germany was still formidable and Conrad IV, Frederick’s eldest surviving legitimate son and heir, enjoyed a strong position.
-However after Conrad’s death in 1254, The Great Interregnum followed which saw several rival claimants elected as King of the Romans in Germany.
-None of these claimants were able to achieve any position of authority much less the power and imperial grandeur of the Hohenstaufen.
+By the time of Frederick's death in 1250, the crown in Germany was still formidable and Conrad IV, Frederick's eldest surviving legitimate son and heir, enjoyed a strong position.
+However, after Conrad's death in 1254, the Great Interregnum followed which saw several rival claimants elected as King of the Romans in Germany.
+None of these claimants was able to achieve any position of authority, much less the power and imperial grandeur of the Hohenstaufen.
 The German princes vied for individual advantage and managed to strip many powers away from the diminished monarchy.
-Rather than establish sovereign states however, many nobles tended to look after their families.
+Rather than establish sovereign states, however, many nobles tended to look after their families.
 Their many male heirs created more and smaller estates, and from a largely free class of officials previously formed, many of these assumed or acquired hereditary rights to administrative and legal offices.
 These trends compounded political fragmentation within Germany.
 The period was ended in 1273 with the election of Rudolph of Habsburg, a godson of Frederick.